SCLW/Circuitry-Based-Sound/readme.md

 ### CD4070

-CD4070

-The positive and negative edge of an incoming square wave, ... frequency doubling
+The CD4070 contains four Exclusive-OR logic gates.
+Each gate has two inputs and one output.
+The output is high when only one of the inputs is high and the other is low and vice verca.
+If the inputs are both high or low, the output is low.
+If two quare wave signals are connected to the input, the output extracts the difference which produces a frequency mixer like output signal.
+Frequency doubling can be achieved if one square wave is applied directly to one input and connected via a resitor to its second input with a capacitor to ground.
+The positive and negative edge of an incoming square wave now force the output to high, hence doubles the incoming frequency.

 *Applications:*
-* "sound modulation"
+* digital frequency mixer
 * frequency doubler
 * duty cycle adjustment